codejutsu1/laravel-paystack-transfer/README.md

 ### Create Bulk Transfer Recipient

-You can create multiple transfer recipient in batches.
+You can create multiple transfer recipient no matter the number of batches.
 To create multiple transfer recipient:

 ```php
 <?php